Marco d'Aviano: Life

-Inspired by his encounter with the Capuchins, he felt that God was calling on him to enter their Order.
+Inspired by his encounter with the Capuchins, he felt that God was calling on him to enter their order.
 In 1648, he began his novitiate.
 A year later, he professed his vows and took his father's name, Marco, becoming Fra' Marco d'Aviano.
-On 18 September 1655 he was ordained a priest in Chioggia.
+On 18 September 1655, he was ordained a priest in Chioggia.
 His ministry entered a new phase in 1664, when he received a licence to preach throughout the Republic of Venice and other Italian states, particularly during Advent and Lent.
-He was also given more responsibility when he was elected Superior of the convents of Belluno in 1672, and Oderzo in 1674.
+He was also given more responsibility when he was elected superior of the convents of Belluno in 1672, and Oderzo in 1674.

 His life took an unexpected turn in 1676, when he gave his blessing to a nun, bedridden for some 13 years: she was miraculously healed.
 The news spread far and wide, and it was not long before the sick, and many others from all social strata, began to seek him out.

 Among those who sought his help was Leopold I, Holy Roman Emperor, whose wife had been unable to conceive a male heir.
-From 1680 to the end of his life, Marco d'Aviano became a close confidant and adviser to him, providing the irresolute and often indecisive emperor with guidance and advice for all problems, political, economic, military or spiritual.
-His forceful, energetic and sometimes passionate and fiery personality proved a good complement for Leopold's Hamlet-like tendency to allow endless doubts and scruples to paralyse his capacity for action.
-As the danger of war with the Ottoman Turks grew near, Marco d'Aviano was appointed by Pope Innocent XI as his personal envoy to the Emperor.
-An impassioned preacher and a skillful mediator, Marco d'Aviano played a crucial role in resolving disputes, restoring unity, and energizing the armies of the Holy League, which included Austria, Poland, Venice, and the Papal States under the leadership of the Polish king Jan III Sobieski.
+From 1680 to the end of his life, Marco d'Aviano became a close confidant and adviser to him.
+As the danger of war with the Ottoman Turks grew near, Marco d'Aviano was appointed by Pope Innocent XI as his personal envoy to the emperor.
+An impassioned preacher and a skillful mediator, Marco d'Aviano played a crucial role in resolving disputes, restoring unity, and energizing the armies of the Holy League, which included Austria, Poland, and Venice, under the leadership of the Polish king Jan III Sobieski.
 In the decisive Battle of Vienna (1683), the Holy League succeeded in inflicting a defeat on the invading Ottoman Turks.
-This marked the end of the last Turkish attempt to expand their power in Europe, and the beginning of the long European counter-offensive that was to continue ultimately until the disintegration of the Ottoman Empire in 1918.
-This may therefore be considered one of the decisive battles of history.
-It also put an end to the period of Ottoman revival under the Koprulu Grand Vizirs and their protégé and successor, Kara Mustapha, who was in command of the Ottoman army at Vienna.